wenewzhang/mixin_labs-php-bot/README3.md

 ```

 Now you need to carefully keep the account information.
 You need these information to read asset balance and other content.
 ### Create Bitcoin wallet for the Mixin Network account
 The Bitcoin  wallet is not generated automatically at same time when we create Mixin Network account.
 Read Bitcoin asset once to generate a Bitcoin wallet.
 ```php
 $asset_infoNew = $mixinSdkNew->Wallet()->readAsset("c6d0c728-2624-429b-8e0d-d9d19b6592fa");
 echo "BitCoin wallet address is :".$asset_infoNew["public_key"];
 ```
 You can found information about Bitcoin asset in the account.
 Public key is the Bitcoin deposit address.
-Full response of read asset is
+Full response of read  Bitcoin asset is
 ```php
 Array
 (